-Art and Design

-Gr 9-12 1 vear 1 credit The Visual Arts courses are designed to provide students with the opportunity to develop artistic perceptions, creative expression, and aesthetics of art as well as developing their ability to make the connections between art and other aspects of life.
+Art and Design Gr 9-12 1 year 1 credit The Visual Arts courses are designed to provide students with the opportunity to develop artistic perceptions, creative expression, and aesthetics of art as well as developing their ability to make the connections between art and other aspects of life.
 The students will have the opportunity to develop themes of work according to their ability levels.
 They are designed to teach and review art skills and vocabulary, as well as relevant art history information.
 Each course will focus on a specific theme, and this will include teaching and reviewing a variety of art-making skills (dependent on the student's previous experience in art).
 Thereafter, course work will develop through a series of small set projects culminating in a final project piece(s).
 The work will be exhibited informally at school at the end of each course.
 Thought-provoking questions will be posed throughout the course.
 This course may be repeated as an elective credit.

+Advanced Visual Art

-Advanced Visual ArtGr 10-121 year1 creditThe Visual Arts courses are designed to provide students with the opportunity to develop artistic skills and thinking.
+The Visual Arts courses are designed to provide students with the opportunity to develop artistic skills and thinking.
 This course is designed for highly motivated visual art students who have expressed interest in completing one of the AP Art portfolio exams in their senior year.
 Students will be expected to develop their own personal and original work.
 Individual conferencing with the instructor will assist in the development of their focus work.
 Students will develop their compositional and conceptual skills and practice art-making techniques.
-They will explore creative thinking and develop their own skills in this.1 year1 credit
+They will explore creative thinking and develop their own skills in this.

-AP 2-D Art and Design Gr 11-12 1 year 1 credit
+AP 2-D Art and Design Gr 11-12

 This course has been developed to accommodate students who have expressed an interest in completing the AP 2-D Art and Design portfolio exam.
-The 2-D Art and Design portfolio is designed to address a very broad interpretation of drawing issues and media.
+The 2-D Art and Design portfolio is designed to address a very broad interpretation of two-dimensional issues and media.
 Concepts and approaches will be used to demonstrate abilities and versatility with techniques, problem-solving, and ideation.
 Students will investigate a Sustained Investigation.
 Students will be expected to develop mastery in concept, composition, and execution of ideas.
 Through deep-thinking around questions, studio practice, application of design principles, and informed decision making, students will assemble a body of artwork that demonstrates a very high level of quality and growth over time of content, technique, and process.

-AP 3-D Art and Design Gr 11-12 1 year 1 credit
+AP 3-D Art and Design